bsgriggs/mendix-tree-select/README.md

  </td>
 </table>

-5. Add an On change microflow to convert the JSON stored on the Selected attribute back to Mendix objects.
+5. Add an on change microflow that converts the JSON stored on the "selected attribute" back to Mendix objects.
 ![on change](https://github.com/bsgriggs/mendix-tree-select/blob/media/ACT_ItemSelect_OnChange.png)
 5a.
-Use an Import mapping using the JSON snippet in step 2.
+Use an Import mapping using the JSON snippet in step 2 and import from $TreeSelectHelper/Selected.
 5b.
-Iterate that list and retrieve the original objects by their unique identifier.
+Iterate that list and retrieve the original objects by their unique identifier attribute.
 5c.
 Change the page object's reference set to the list retrieve by the loop.

 ## Demo project